dsai-git/blog/source/_posts/2018-05-06-machine-learning-jokes.md

 6. How do you raise a billion dollar for your coffee business in silicon valley ?
 You rename the business to Deep.Coffee.AI
 7. What is Ian Goodfellow's favourite catch phrase ?
 Yes we GAN.
 8. 1 Million robots marched towards the cliff, 999999 fell off the cliff and were destroyed but 1 didn't, why ?
 Because it takes a robot that many examples to learn something.
-9. Whats the difference between a Recurrent neural net and Donald Trump ?
-An Recurrent neural net is capable of generating perfect English sentences.
+9. Whats the difference between a LSTM and Donald Trump ?
+A LSTM is capable of generating perfect English sentences.
 10. What did the cost function say to the waiter after looking at the dinner bill ?
 Hey can you minimize that.